winitzki/scall/tutorial/programming_dhall.md

   }
 ```

-The code of `FreeFMTypeclassT` evidence values for `FreePointed`, `FreeFilterable`, and other functor typeclasses will be shown later in this chapter.
+Later in this chapter we will compute `FreeFMTypeclassT` evidence values for functor typeclasses such as `FreePointed`, `FreeFilterable`, and others.

 ### Free semigroup and free monoid